rosenberg-c/MIDIverse-docs/README.md

    Use the Settings view to configure your input and output devices.

 3. **Explore Utilities**
-   - Open the Note Mapper to configure channel routing.
+   - Open the Channel Mapper to configure channel routing.
    - Use the Zone Mapper to divide and route notes based on delimiters.
    - Create virtual devices if needed for your setup.